JulianoPnt/moleculerjs-ecommerce-api/README.md

 After starting, open the http://localhost:3000/ URL in your browser.
 On the welcome page you can test the generated services via API Gateway and check the nodes & services.

+## Middlewares
+- **Sequelize**: Sequelize middleware is responsible for share models between all microservices, making possible one single database
 ## Services
 - **api**: API Gateway services
 - **users**: Users management